clarkfitzg/course_planning/bigdata.md

 Stat 128 or consent of the instructor.
 Students should be comfortable with computer programming.

+> Comments:
-> Comment:
+>
-> STAT 128 focuses on R, so any student who takes both STAT 128 and 129 will have at least been exposed to the 4 most common languages in data science.
+> CF: STAT 128 focuses on R, so any student who takes both STAT 128 and 129 will have at least been exposed to the 4 most common languages in data science.
 > This separation of languages also makes STAT 128 less of a 'hard' prerequisite; we'll teach Python from the beginning, assuming only that the student has learned to program in _any_ language, rather than assume they know R.
+>
+> MN: I like the idea of making Stat 128 a 'soft' prereq.
+Some CS students in particular may wish to take Stat 129 without the Stat 128 prereq.

 ## Topics